qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/supported_data.rst

 Loading a PostGIS Layer
 .......................

-|mActionAddLayer| Once you have one or more connections defined, you can load
+|mActionAddPostgisLayer| Once you have one or more connections defined, you can load
 layers from the PostgreSQL database.
 Of course this requires having data in PostgreSQL.
 See Section :ref:`vector_import_data_in_postgis` for a discussion on importing data into the database.